IdkwhatImD0ing/Obsidian-Vault/CSE180/Pattern Matching.md

 Examaple,  Not Unknown != Not False

+## Distinct
+Removes duplicate tuples from the results.

+For example if searching actors in movies, if he stars in multiple he would show up multiple times without the distinct keyword.

 ## Multiple Tables
 If two tables have the same attribute, cannot use the attribute name alone Must use: